Cattle and Humans: More Similar Than You Think

 Cattle have unique personalities.
 They can be shy or outgoing, aggressive or passive, or anywhere else on the personality spectrum.
 Some are risk-averse while others are highly curious and love to investigate new things.
 Just like humans, cattle are strongly affected by external factors, and they can get angry or anxious in unfamiliar situations.

 - Cattle have advanced communication systems.
-Researchers in Britain found that cows communicate with one another in a highly individualized manner, with a complex “language” consisting of several distinct calls and even unique “names” for one another.
+Researchers in Britain found that cows communicate with one another in a highly individualized manner, with a complex "language" consisting of several distinct calls and even unique "names" for one another.
 This is also how cows communicate with their calves when they stray too far or get into trouble.

 - Herds of cattle are complex societies with clearly established hierarchies.
 Cattle can differentiate between around 100 other individuals in a herd.
 Animals that display aggressive or bullying traits are ostracized, whereas leaders tend to be selected for their intelligence and capability (arguably, the similarities between humans and cattle end here).

 - Within a larger group, cattle have complex social interactions and are capable of forming close relationships with others.
-Like humans, they tend to spend most of their time with a small, select group of “friends,” and have been known to hold grudges against other animals.
+Like humans, they tend to spend most of their time with a small, select group of "friends", and have been known to hold grudges against other animals.

 - Cattle families stick together.
 Contrary to popular belief, cattle do not sleep standing up.
 Rather, they will naturally stay close to their relatives when bedding down, with sleeping arrangements determined by hierarchy within the family unit.

 - Cows have strong maternal instincts.
 Emotional bonds between a mother and calf form quickly.
 Research has shown that calves are strongly impacted by early separation from their mothers, becoming more prone to crying, experiencing weaning difficulties and generally being more anxious.
 This bond goes both ways, too.
 There's evidence to suggest that cows will travel miles to find their calves when lost.